 The best way to excel at ACT English is to understand the grammar rules and how they appear on the ACT.
-Then, you need to do a lot of focused practice questions to make sure you learn the patterns of the ACT.
-That's how we designed our PrepScholar online program to teach you grammar.
+You also need to do a lot of focused practice questions to make sure you learn the patterns of the ACT.
+That's how we designed our online ACT prep program to teach you grammar.

-My recommendation for best ACT English book is The Complete Guide to ACT English, by Erica Meltzer.
-Erica’s fantastic at distilling all of grammar into what you need to know for the SAT.
-You won't learn arcane grammar concepts that aren’t tested.
-For the rules that are tested, she presents them clearly and covers the foundation if you’ve forgotten the grammar rule from school.
+My recommendation for best ACT English book is The Complete Guide to ACT English by Erica L. Meltzer.
+The book is fantastic at distilling grammar into exactly what you need to know for the ACT; you won't have to learn any arcane grammar concepts that won't appear on the test.
+As for the rules that are tested, Meltzer presents them all clearly and covers the essential foundations for those who want to brush up on basic grammar knowledge.

-- Covers only what you need to know for the ACT and cuts out extraneous material.
+- It covers only what you need to know for the ACT and cuts out extraneous material.

-- Practice questions are in a realistic ACT passage format.
-They're grouped by topic so you get repeated practice on the same skill.
+- Practice questions use a realistic ACT-passage format.
+They're also all grouped by topic so you can get repeated practice with the same skill.

-- Pricey for a book that covers just one section (around $30).
+- It's a bit pricey for a book that covers just one ACT section (around $30).

 - Testing a single grammar skill in this format can be misleading practice for the real test.
-For example, if you know the section is focusing on Subject/Verb Agreement, you might be biased toward recognizing that error in the practice quiz, but not during the actual test.
-This is why our program integrates full-length practice tests into your program so you can learn the skills in the context of the real test.
+For example, if you know the section is focusing on subject/verb agreement, you might be biased toward recognizing that error on a practice quiz but not on the actual test.

 Best ACT Math Prep Book

-My philosophy on ACT math is that the best way to significantly improve your math score is to learn the underlying math content.
-Learning some simple strategies like ‘plug in the answer choices’ can get you a little progress, but you'll quickly run into a ceiling if you have gaps in your underlying math skills.
-You need to learn algebra, geometry, and number theory to improve on the ACT.
+My philosophy on ACT Math is that the best way to significantly improve your math score is to learn the underlying math content.
+Learning some simple strategies like plugging in answer choices can get you a little progress, but you'll quickly run into a ceiling if you have gaps in your underlying math skills.
+Ultimately, you need to learn algebra, geometry, and number theory to be able to do well on the ACT.

-Your best bet is therefore to find a book that can both teach you math content in an organized way and give you practice problems to focus on individual skills.
+Your best bet, therefore, is to find a book that can both teach you math content in an organized way and give you practice problems to test individual skills.

-For these reasons, I recommend the Ultimate Guide to the Math ACT, by Richard Corn.
-This is a well-done book that lets you drill down on areas of weakness.
+For these reasons, I recommend the Ultimate Guide to the Math ACT by Richard F. Corn.
+This is a well-written ACT prep book that forces you to buckle down on your weakest math areas.

-- The book divides math into smaller sub-topics.
-For example, Algebra is divided into Solving equations, FOILing, word problems etc. This division into smaller skills is important and exactly how we designed PrepScholar to teach you.
+- The book divides math into more manageable sub-topics.
+For example, algebra is divided into solving equations, FOILing, word problems, etc. This division into smaller skills lets you concentrate on and attack specific points in your prep.

-- Contains higher-level strategies on how to prep effectively.
+- It contains higher-level strategies on how to prep effectively.

-- The answer explanations are lacking.
-They show you why an answer is correct, but they don't teach you how to recognize the problem and how to solve it from the first step.
-In PrepScholar, we focus on detailed answer explanations that guide you through how to solve the question and others like it.
+- Answer explanations are lacking.
+They show you why an answer is correct but don't teach you how to recognize the problem and solve it.

-- The questions are high quality, but they can be more creative.
-The ACT contains a host of questions that are unique and unusual, and having this variety is important to mastering the test.
+- Though high quality, questions could be more creative.
+The ACT has a host of questions that are unique and unusual, and having this variety is important to mastering the test.

 - The book doesn't distinguish by difficulty level.
-On the ACT, the hardest questions are much harder than the easiest questions.
-If you're scoring in the average score range, you don't at all need to know how to solve the hardest 20% of questions.
-Trying to understand these can be a waste of time when you could instead be building your fundamental skills better.
-This is why we designed PrepScholar to test you exactly at the level that will most stimulate your growth.
+On the ACT, the hardest questions are much more challenging than the easiest questions.
+If you're scoring in the average score range, you don't actually need to know how to solve the hardest 20% of questions.
+Trying to understand these can be a waste of time when you should instead build your fundamental skills.

-If you're really struggling with math at a basic level (say, scoring 16 and below), I’d recommend that you supplement your work with Khan Academy’s math modules.
-It’s a free program and it provides an engaging way to train your most basic skills.
-Note that it's not customized for the ACT, so it's nowhere near enough for just ACT prep.
+If you're struggling with ACT math concepts at a basic level (say, scoring 16 or below), I recommend that you supplement your work with Khan Academy, a free online program that offers an engaging way to train your most basic math skills.
+Note that it's not customized for the ACT specifically, so this program alone won't be enough for your ACT prep.

 Best ACT Reading Prep Book

 In my experience with thousands of students, ACT Reading is the most difficult section to improve.
-It uses logical reasoning skills that aren't as easily mastered as math concepts or grammar rules.
-It's very important to drill down on what types of questions are asked, and how to approach these questions in a systematic way.
+It uses logical reasoning skills that aren't as easy to master as math concepts and grammar rules are.
+It's very important to figure out what types of Reading questions will be asked and how you can approach these questions in a systematic way.

-My recommendation for best ACT Reading book is once again by Erica Meltzer: The Complete Guide to ACT Reading.
-This book dissects the ACT Reading section by question type and skill.
-She does a great job of teaching the core of what the question is asking, and how to work with the passage to arrive at the correct answer.
-Of all writers, Erica Meltzer aligns most closely with my personal philosophy of drilling questions skill-by-skill to recognize patterns to questions.
+My recommendation for best ACT Reading book is once again by Erica L. Meltzer: The Complete Guide to ACT Reading.
+This book dissects the ACT Reading section by both question type and skill.
+Meltzer does a great job teaching the core of what the question is asking and how to work with the passage to arrive at the correct answer.

-- Great breakdown of the Reading section on a skill-by-skill level.
-Helpful strategies for every type of question.
+- It offers a great breakdown of the Reading section on a skill-by-skill level.
+You'll get some of the most helpful strategies for every Reading question type.

-- Lots of high-quality, realistic passages and questions.
-She uses passages similar to those you'll see on the ACT.
+- The book has lots of realistic, high-quality passages and questions.
+Meltzer uses passages extremely similar to those you'll see on the ACT.

-- Contains useful strategies on skimming and how to approach passages.
+- It contains useful strategies on skimming and how to approach Reading passages.

-- Lack of creative page layouts and a lot of text on large pages can get tiresome.
+- Its lack of creative page layouts and tendency to use a lot of text on large pages can get tiresome.